Quickstart: Create your first C# function in Azure using Visual Studio

 Publish the project to Azure

+Visual Studio can publish your local project to Azure.
 Before you can publish your project, you must have a function app in your Azure subscription.
-Visual Studio publishing creates a function app for you the first time you publish your project.
+If you don't already have a function app in Azure, Visual Studio publishing creates one for you the first time you publish your project.
+In this article you create a function app and related Azure resources.

-In Solution Explorer, right-click the project and select Publish and in Target, select Azure then Next.
+In Solution Explorer, right-click the project and select Publish.
+In Target, select Azure then Next.

-For the Specific target, choose Azure Function App (Windows), which creates a function app that runs on Windows.
+Select Azure Function App (Windows) for the Specific target, which creates a function app that runs on Windows, and then select Next.

-In Function Instance, choose Create a new Azure Function...
+In the Function Instance, choose Create a new Azure Function...

 Create a new instance using the values specified in the following table: